 The NPCC’s FW-Program’s Wildlife Mitigation Strategy assesses losses associated with hydropower construction and habitat inundation using HUs [see FW-Program Appendix C, Table C-4].

-During the NPCC 2013 Resident Fish / Data Mgmt / Regional Coordination project review process, discussions with the Fish and Wildlife managers during the Program Evaluation and Reporting Committee indicated the importance of preserving the vegetation data collected in the standardized HEP surveys initiated in 2000 by the HEP team.
+During the NPCC FY 2013 Resident Fish, Data Management, and Program Coordination Review, discussions with the fish and wildlife managers during the Program Evaluation and Reporting Committee indicated the importance of preserving the vegetation data collected in the standardized HEP surveys initiated in 2000 by the HEP team.
 This need to preserve these data in a central repository was recommended to occur prior to the 2014 retirement of the HEP team leader, Paul Ashley.
 In implementing the NPCC recommendation, BPA determined StreamNet would fulfill the recommendation of preserving the HEP data and documents.

 HEP Perspective Papers

-Paul Ashley, who for many years was the manager of the Regional HEP team, wrote a series of “perspective papers” on the use of HEP in the Columbia Basin before his retirement.
-These document Paul’s views on the history of the Regional HEP program.
+Before his retirement, Paul Ashley, who for many years was the manager of the Regional HEP Team, wrote a series of “perspective papers” on the use of HEP in the Columbia River Basin.
+These document Paul’s views on the history of the regional HEP program.
 These papers reflect the opinions and views of Mr. Ashley only.

 |RHT Final Assessment and Analysis of the NW Power Act Funded by BPA (HEP Overview)|